netbek/dw-analytics/README.md

 │   ├── templates
 │   │   └── project # Template for new projects
-│   ├── .bashrc # Shell configuration used in CLI container │   ├── .gitconfig # Git configuration used in CLI container │   ├── .gitignore # Git configuration used in CLI container │   ├── .pre-commit-config.yaml # Pre-commit hooks configuration
+│   ├── .bashrc # Shell configuration used in CLI container │   ├── .gitignore # Git configuration used in CLI container │   ├── .pre-commit-config.yaml # Pre-commit hooks configuration
 │   ├── .sqlfluff # SQL linter configuration used in CLI container